dagainz/Correlator/docs/index.md

 - The event system has no retry or even audit capability.
 Its fire-and-forget.
 - The Application configuration file currently is in JSON format.
 This is less than ideal for humans, but it maps easily to python data structures.
+- Correlator output goes to stdout, making it really only usable for interactive testing purposes.